I’m an amateur photographer in Corvallis, Oregon, USA.

 I am absolutely in love with the Pacific Northwest.
 I don’t ever see myself leaving here.
 I grew up in Southern California and have been working my way north my whole life.
 I settled in Oregon in 1988, and I’m still a little kid when it snows, or when the leaves turn orange, or when the waterfalls fill up and and flowers start blooming.
 I live with my beautiful wife Libby and two of the best Golden Retrievers ever.
 My passions are photography, woodworking, flyfishing, and golf, in varying orders depending on the season.
-I’m a big old National Public Radio junkie, and Libby and I still think the best way to see a movie is on a big screen.
+I’m a big old National Public Radio junkie, and Libby and I still think the best way to see a movie is in a theater.
 The last 2 pages of Norman Maclean’s “A River Runs Through It” is the best thing that’s ever been written.

 “Thor’s Well” is by far my most successful image to date.
 I was honored to have National Geographic Books select it for inclusion in their book Rarely Seen – Photographs of the Extraordinary published in October 2015.
 It’s also been used as a poster by Scholastic Books and on Buzzfeed, The Weather Channel, and Atlas Obscura.